AvirFrog/Mir-Us/docs/cookbook.md

         ```
 Results were narrowed down to just 13 records.

-There is much more types of features which can be used to search the records.
+There are much more types of features which can be used to search the records.
 Button below provides more information about this topic.

 [get_precursor documentation :octicons-link-16:](miBase.md#miBase.MiRBase.get_precursor){ .md-button .md-button--primary }